Note: While some characters are semi-inspired by real people, this story is fiction.

 And so on this morning, I basked in the serene calm I felt, because I, for no reason at all, had arrived earlier than I had in more than a year.
 It was eleven minutes past eight when I parked my car, and I grinned at the luxury of having 19 full minutes to walk to work and still arrive on time.

-When the morning was windless and dry, which it was that day, it was even a pleasant-ish walk to the office – through a couple of residential side streets and then down the large hill towards Victoria Park, across the grassy fields, which had to be avoided sometimes when wet with dew, until you got to the corner where our beloved Grant & Woodson stood.
-It was always best just after summer, perhaps in late March or early April, when the sun still rose but the air was crisp, the air cooled your face like a second shower, and each breath was like a wisp of menthol.
+When the morning was windless and dry, which it was that day, it was even a pleasant-ish walk to the office – through a couple of residential side streets and then down the large hill towards Victoria Park, across the grassy fields, until you got to the corner where our beloved Grant & Woodson stood.
+The walk was always best just after summer, perhaps in late March or early April, when the sun still rose but the air was crisp, the air cooled your face like a second shower, and each breath was like a wisp of menthol.

 As I started the walk that day, I had a tingle of nostalgia, remembering the one time I was so early I had actually stopped into one of these cafes for breakfast.
 I laughed at the memory; the mornings as a graduate where, since I wasn’t rushing, I’d had the luxury of putting my earphones in and listening to music, strolling musingly, sending off “good morning” texts to friends along the way.